synthetic-microstructures/synthetmic/README.md

 ## Working with source codes
 ### Build from source
-If you would like to build this project from source either for development purposes or for any other reasons, it is recommended to install [uv](https://docs.astral.sh/uv/).
+If you would like to build this project from source either for development purposes or for any other reason, it is recommended to install [uv](https://docs.astral.sh/uv/).
 This is what is adopted in this project.
 To install uv, follow the instructions in this [link](https://docs.astral.sh/uv/getting-started/installation/).

 If you don't want to use uv, you can use other alternatives like [pip](https://pip.pypa.io/en/stable/).